abhibansal60/expense-tracker/README.md

 - `ExpenseForm`/`ExpenseList` call Convex queries/mutations via the generated `api` client for real-time updates.

 See `ARCHITECTURE.md` for system diagrams if you need a deeper architectural reference.

+## Temporary private access gate
+Google auth stays in the codebase, but in deployments where you want to keep the tracker private without wiring OAuth, `AccessGate` renders a full-screen prompt before the Convex client mounts.

+1. Pick a shared passphrase with your partner.
+2. Hash it via the command shown in the *Getting started* section and set the resulting value as `VITE_ACCESS_CODE_HASH` locally and in production.
+3. When someone opens the app, `AccessGate` hashes the input with `crypto.subtle.digest`, compares it to the stored hash, and caches the positive result in `localStorage` so you only log in once per device.
+4. Clearing storage or changing the hash will force the prompt to appear again.

+This is intentionally lightweight security meant to discourage casual visitors until OAuth is ready.
+Anyone with access to the built JavaScript could eventually reverse-engineer the hash, so switch back to Google auth once you have time.